Library services for teenagers

 Digital magazines and newspapers

 Download the latest magazines and newspapers from around the world to read on your own device, all for free!
-Playstation magazine, Mojo, BBC History, Digital Photographer, Science Focus, Total Guitar and lots more are available from our Pressreader and RBdigital apps, with complimentary access using your library card and PIN.
+Playstation magazine, Mojo, BBC History, Digital Photographer, Science Focus, Total Guitar and lots more are available from our Pressreader and Libby apps, with complimentary access using your library card and PIN.

 You can also search European Newsstream for newspaper articles from the last 20 plus years.

-Download comics featuring your favourite characters from Marvel, Disney, Dark Horse, IDW and more with the RBdigital app.
+Download comics featuring your favourite characters from Marvel, Disney, Dark Horse, IDW and more with the Libby app.

 We have a range of really useful and free resources for your homework and study.
 Find out how you can use online dictionaries, encyclopaedia, biographies and learn a language.
 All you need is your Barnet library card

 BBC Bitesize has clips on a range of subjects for KS3 and GCSE including English, Maths and Science.

 Need help with your homework?
 Email us with your questions and we’ll recommend some good resources to help.

-You can practice for your theory test with our questions and mock tests including the hazard perception on Theory Test Pro.
+You can practice for your theory test with our questions and mock tests including the hazard perception on Theory Test Pro